Creating Law firm checklists for routine processes in your law practice saves time and helps you avoid mistakes. Here are five checklists you can use.

 Bonus: The Advantages of Creating Law Firm Checklists

 - Once you start creating checklists, you can begin to compile them into a risk management policy manual — which malpractice insurers love!

-- Checklists will lead to better ways of getting things done and save time.
+- Law firm checklists will lead to better ways of getting things done and save time.

 - You are building the foundation for growing your practice.